London 601-700

 son Samuel (1766-1836, musician ), "Your Godson Samuel promises he's for

 living.
-I can only pray, that either he may live in God, or die innocent.
-I
+I can only pray, that either he may live in

-believe no child of mine will ever live to be wicked", and writing an
+God, or die innocent.
+I believe no child of mine will ever live to be wicked",

-compleat!", tears along folds (1 corner with text loose) some slightly
+my rapture is compleat!", tears along folds (1

-affecting text but still legible, torn where opened, 1p. with repairs,
+where opened, 1p. with repairs, slightly browned, a

-slightly browned, a few stains.
+few stains.
 Unsigned

 but appears complete, the hymn ending the letter. |